Geoscience Data Modernisation Project

 New industry reporting requirements are being implemented to improve the quality, usability and value of geoscience data submitted by resource authority holders.

-The new reporting requirements are being finalised in consultation with industry and will be brought into effect as reporting practice directions in September 2020.
+The new reporting requirements are being finalised in consultation with industry and will be brought into effect as reporting practice directions in mid-September 2020.

 The practice directions, supported by the new GSQ Lodgement Portal, will guide industry in lodging reports and data.
 Some data types will be submitted using new Excel templates.
 These capture data in a structured and itemised way, ensuring high quality and accessible data will be available for future use by industry.